 The fee, services included, and other terms of the engagement will be detailed in a written Letter of Engagement that your coach will review with you.

 Can you tell me if my investments are good?

-While we review our clients’ portfolios to understand how they are invested, what fees they are paying and whether their portfolios are appropriate for their needs, we are not licenced investment advisors and therefore cannot provide buy or sell advice regarding specific securities.
+While we review our clients’ portfolios to understand how they are invested, what fees they are paying and whether their portfolios strategy is appropriate for their needs, we are not licensed investment advisors and therefore cannot provide buy or sell advice regarding specific securities.

-As part of our coaching service, we will teach you how to have productive conversations with your current investment advisor, or can recommend a Money Coaches Canada Preferred Partner investment advisor who is licenced to provide security-specific advice and provide good service at a reasonable fee.
+As part of our coaching service, we will teach you how to have productive conversations with your current investment advisor, or provide a list of investment companies who are licensed to provide security-specific advice.

 What does an engagement, or money coaching process, involve?